ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Abstract

 \section{Abstract}

 Visual Odometry (VO) accumulates a positional drift in long-term robot navigation tasks.
 Although Convolutional Neural Networks (CNNs) improve VO in various aspects, VO still suffers from moving obstacles, discontinuous observation of features, and poor textures or visual information.
-While recent approaches estimate a 6DoF pose either directly from (a series of) images or by merging depth maps with the optical flow (OF), research that combines absolute pose regression with OF is limited.
+While recent approaches estimate a 6DoF pose either directly from (a series of) images or by merging depth maps with optical flow (OF), research that combines absolute pose regression with OF is limited.

-We propose ViPR, a novel architecture for long-term 6DoF VO that leverages synergies between absolute pose estimates (from PoseNet-like architectures) and relative pose estimates (from FlowNet-based architectures) by combining both through recurrent layers.
-Experiments with known publicly available datasets and with our own Industry dataset show that our novel design outperforms existing techniques in long-term navigation tasks.
+We propose ViPR, a novel modular architecture for long-term 6DoF VO that leverages temporal information and synergies between absolute pose estimates (from PoseNet-like modules) and relative pose estimates (from FlowNet-based modules) by combining both through recurrent layers.
+Experiments on known datasets and on our own Industry dataset show that our modular design outperforms state of the art in long-term navigation tasks.